 1… and all the people, from the least to the greatest, came near 2 and said to Jeremiah the prophet, “Please, let our petition be acceptable to you, and pray for us to the LORD your God, for all this remnant (since we are left but a few of many, as you can see), 3 that the LORD your God may show us the way in which we should walk and the thing we should do.”

 But just as quickly we turned away from the truth, 43.2:

 2 … and all the proud men spoke, saying to Jeremiah, “You speak falsely!
 The LORD our God has not sent you to say, ‘Do not go to Egypt to dwell there.’

-What will our nation do as a whole?
+As a nation, what will we do?
 And if our nation continues headlong toward Egypt, will we be like Jeremiah and Baruch or like the leaders of Israel?

-Whose side will we be on … in our hearts, in our personal lives, in the public arena, and in the voting booth?
+Whose side will we be on … in our hearts, in our personal lives, in the public arena?